Solomonic/theming.jekyll.yenza_de/README.md

-# Jekyll Website for yenza.de
+# Jekyll Website for rasta.online

-This is the official website for [yenza.de](http://yenza.de) and contains all contents to rebuild an offline version on your localhost.
+This is the official website for [rasta.online](http://rasta.online) and contains all contents to rebuild an offline version on your localhost.

 ## License